jurios/laravel-i18n/README.md

 Is recommendend calling this function as frequently as you can just because it keeps your translations table up to date with no manual work.

 Yes, I know that are you thinking.
-Calling a artisan command doesn't look something automatically.
+Calling a artisan command doesn't look something atomatic.
 Yes, that's true.
-But, come on, part of the process is done automatically.
+You can forget using it sometimes.
+Because of that, exists another alternative:

 ##### Dynamic text detection
 Calling to `php artisan i18n:sync` is something that you can forget some times.
-In order to fix this, when someone renders a text that it should be translatable but is not added to your translation table, then `laravel-i18n` do it for you.
+In order to fix this, when someone renders a text that it should be translatable but is not added (because is not synchronized), then `laravel-i18n` do it for you.
 As a result, you will see this text in the web editor to add translations for each language.
-The down side of this method is that a text has te be rendered before in order to be detected.
+The down side of this method is that a text has to be rendered before in order to be detected.
 Thus, texts which are rendered oddly will be unlikely listed.
-That's why you should use `static text detection` too.
+That's why you should use `php artisan i18n:sync` as frequently as you can.

 ### How it deals with locales
 When the `locale` argument is null when you call to `t()`, it will translate the text to the language which is defined in